 - Psychology Today Addiction Center: This online treatment center deals with addictions that range from alcohol abuse to sex and love.
 Learn the signs and symptoms that lead to full-blown addictions.

-- The New Science of Addiction: Although the science of addiction isn’t new, the information about how people become addicted to certain objects and actions is constantly under scrutiny.
+- The Science of Addiction: Although the science of addiction isn’t new, the information about how people become addicted to certain objects and actions is constantly under scrutiny.
 From this line of study, it appears that genetics may have something to do with addictive behaviors.
 Find out more about this line of thinking at this site.

 - The Work Addiction Syndrome: Never mind being addicted to the Internet.
 What if you’re addicted to work in general?
 What a ghastly thought!
 This article lays out some parameters that define the workaholic.